 It’s almost like it reads your mind.

-15. Use Twitter keyboard shortcuts, ninja style
+15. Use Twitter keyboard shortcuts, hacker style

 Type ? in Twitter, and view all the most important keyboard shortcuts.
 Here’s what you’ll see.